cn0047/stash/ed/mongodb/aggregation.md

 In addition, the aggregation pipeline has an internal optimization phase.
 Map-reduce operations can also output to a sharded collection

+#### Pipeline Aggregation Stages

+* $collStats - statistics regarding a collection.
+* $project
+* $match - filters the document stream.
+* $redact - can be used to implement field level redaction.
+* $limit
+* $skip
+* $unwind
+* $group
+* $sample
+* $sort
+* $geoNear
+* $lookup
+* $out - must be the last stage in the pipeline.
+* $indexStats - returns statistics regarding the use of each index for the collection.
+* $facet - processes multiple aggregation pipelines.
+* $bucket - categorizes incoming documents into groups.
+* $bucketAuto
+* $sortByCount - groups incoming documents based on the value of a specified expression.
+* $addFields - adds new fields to documents.
+* $replaceRoot - replaces a document with the specified embedded document.
+* $count - returns a count of the number of documents at this stage of the aggregation pipeline.
+* $graphLookup - Performs a recursive search on a collection.

 ####Aggregation with the Zip Code Data Set
 ````js
 // Return States with Populations above 10 Million.